 Data Subject: a living, identified or identifiable individual about whom we hold Personal Data.
 Data Subjects may be nationals or residents of any country and may have legal rights regarding their Personal Data.

 Data Privacy Impact Assessment (DPIA): tools and assessments used to identify and reduce risks of a data processing activity.
-DPIA can be carried out as part of Privacy by Design and should be conducted for all major system or business change programs involving the Processing of Personal Data.
+DPIA can be carried out as part of Privacy by Design and should be conducted for all major system or business change programmes involving the Processing of Personal Data.

 Explicit Consent: consent which requires a very clear and specific statement (that is, not just action).

 Personal Data: any information identifying a Data Subject or information relating to a Data Subject that we can identify (directly or indirectly) from that data alone or in combination with other identifiers we possess or can reasonably access.
-Personal Data includes Sensitive Personal Data and Pseudonymised Personal Data but excludes anonymous data or data that has had the identity of an individual permanently removed.
+Personal Data includes Special Categories of Personal Data and Pseudonymised Personal Data but excludes anonymous data or data that has had the identity of an individual permanently removed.
 Personal data can be factual (for example, a name, email address, location or date of birth) or an opinion about that person’s actions or behaviour.

 Personal Data Breach: any act or omission that compromises the security, confidentiality, integrity or availability of Personal Data or the physical, technical, administrative or organisational safeguards that we or our third-party service providers put in place to protect it.
 The loss, or unauthorised access, disclosure or acquisition, of Personal Data is a Personal Data Breach.

-Privacy by Design: implementing appropriate technical and organisational measures in an effective manner to ensure compliance with the GDPR.
+Privacy by Design: implementing appropriate technical and organisational measures in an effective manner to ensure compliance with the UK GDPR.